 I’m Tristram Hooley.
-I am a careers expert and am available for comment, editorial and opinion pieces, speaking opportunities and other things that interest me.
+I am an expert in career and career guidance.
+I am available for comment, editorial and opinion pieces, speaking opportunities and other things that interest me.

 I’m interested in how career interacts with politics, policy and technology.
 I believe that career guidance should be a central part of the education and employment system and that it can be a force for social justice.
 I post about all of this stuff on this blog.

-I am Chief Research Officer, Institute of Student Employers; Professor II, Inland Norway University of Applied Sciences; Professor of Career Education at the International Centre for Guidance Studies, University of Derby; Visiting Professor at Canterbury Christ Church University; a director of NICEC; a Winston Churchill Fellow and an editor of the Career Guidance and Social Justice website.
-I am also Chair of Adviza and on the board of the International Centre for Career Development and Public Policy.
+In addition to my main roles I like to keep myself busy.
+I am Visiting Professor at Canterbury Christ Church University; a director of NICEC; a Winston Churchill Fellow and an editor of the Career Guidance and Social Justice website.
+I am also Chair of Adviza and on the board of the Career Development Policy Group and the International Centre for Career Development and Public Policy.

 You might be interested in